theforeman/theforeman.org/plugins/katello/3.2/installation/index.md

 foreman-installer --scenario katello <options>
 {% endhighlight %}

-## Katello Deploy
+## Forklift

-Katello provides a git repository designed to streamline setup by setting up all the proper repositories.
-Katello deploy provides the ability to deploy a virtual machine instance via Vagrant or direct deployment on an already provisioned machine.
-For details on how to install using katello-deploy, please see the [README](https://github.com/Katello/katello-deploy/blob/master/README.md).
+Foreman provides a git repository designed to streamline setup by setting up all the proper repositories.
+Forklift provides the ability to deploy a virtual machine instance via Vagrant or direct deployment on an already provisioned machine.
+For details on how to install using forklift, please see the [README](https://github.com/theforeman/forklift/blob/master/README.md).